carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Equal generic types

-Alternatively, two generic types could be constrained to be equal to each other, without specifying what that type is.
-This uses `==` instead of `=`.
+Two generic types could be constrained to be equal to each other using `==`, without specifying what that type is.
 For example, we could make the `ElementType` of an `Iterator` interface equal to the `ElementType` of a `Container` interface as follows:

 ```
 interface Iterator {